 Other possible effects of binge drinking

 In addition to the health risks, binge drinking may also impact your self-esteem and social life; because you may find yourself doing things when you’re drunk that you wouldn’t normally do if you were sober.
-In fact, one in two Australians aged 15 – 17 who get drunk will do something they regret.

 Being drunk affects your judgement and may lead to you: